Still Life with Bowl of Citrons

 Upcoming/recent exhibitions featuring Giovanna Garzoni:

-Opening at Milan’s Palazzo Reale in March 2021, the exhibition Le Signore dell’Arte.
-Storie di donne tra ’500 e ’600 rediscovers the art and the extraordinary lives of 34 different women artists, including Giovanna Garzoni, as well as Artemisia Gentileschi, Elisabetta Sirani, Sofonisba Anguissola, Lavinia Fontana, Ginevra Cantofoli, Fede Galizia, and others.
-It will showcase some 150 paintings from no fewer than 67 different lenders, including many Italian museums; the Musée des Beaux Arts in Marseille; and Muzeum Narodowe in Poznan, Poland.
+At Milan’s Palazzo Reale in Spring 2021, the exhibition Le Signore dell’Arte.
+Storie di donne tra ’500 e ’600 celebrated the art and the extraordinary lives of 34 different women artists, including Giovanna Garzoni, as well as Artemisia Gentileschi, Elisabetta Sirani, Sofonisba Anguissola, Lavinia Fontana, Ginevra Cantofoli, Fede Galizia, and others.
+It showcased some 150 paintings from no fewer than 67 different lenders, including many Italian museums; the Musée des Beaux Arts in Marseille; and Muzeum Narodowe in Poznan, Poland.

 Each year, the Uffizi makes a point of displaying the work of history’s women artists in a special exhibition.
 In 2020, they honored Garzoni with the show “‘The Greatness of the Universe’ in the Art of Giovanna Garzoni.”
 The exhibition was curated by Sheila Barker.
 Originally scheduled to open in March 2020, it was delayed due to Covid-10; but it did run—to much acclaim—from late May to late June 2020.
 Exhibition